 Lenny Bruce in 'Lenny Bruce' [Lenny Bruce]

 New York: Film-Makers' Distribution Center, 1967.
-Vintage two-color flyer designed by artist George Maciunas, for one night of screenings of the 1967 documentary at the Village Theatre, presented by Jonas Mekas and the Film-Makers' Distribution Center to benefit the Film-Maker's Fund, presented here under the title "Lenny Bruce."
+Vintage two-color flyer for a benefit night of screenings of the 1967 documentary, presented at the Village Theatre on February 17, 1967, and hosted by legendary filmmaker Jonas Mekas and the Film-Makers' Distribution Center.
+Flyer designed by Fluxus artist George Maciunas.

-Alternately known as "The Lenny Bruce Performance Film" and "Lenny Bruce in 'Lenny Bruce'," the documentary captures Bruce's penultimate nightclub performance, a year before his death, unedited, and is the only live performance of Bruce captured on film.
+Alternately known as "The Lenny Bruce Performance Film" and "Lenny Bruce in 'Lenny Bruce,’" the documentary captures Bruce's penultimate nightclub performance, a year before his death, and is the only live performance of Bruce captured on film.
 Filmed at San Francisco's Basin Street West in August 1965 after a lengthy and costly obscenity trial (which he lost), Bruce's performance largely eschews his comic 'bits,' instead concentrating on the absurdity and hypocrisy of the trial and the charges, often reading allegations and transcripts from the trial and refuting them.

 8.5 x 8.25 inches.
 Near Fine.